RemiLeblond/SeaRNN-open/README.md

 cd SeaRNN-open
 ```

-Next, compile the cython files
+Next, compile the cython files.
+This will probably send a few warnings which you can ignore.

 ```bash
 python setup.py build_ext --inplace